Slipped Upper Femoral Epiphysis

 Presentation

 The typical exam presentation is an adolescent, obese male undergoing a growth spurt.
 There may be a history of minor trauma that triggers the onset of symptoms.
-Suspect SUFE if the pain is disproportionate to the severity of the trauma.

-Presenting symptoms can be vague.
-These can be:
+Presenting symptoms can be vague, including:

 • Hip, groin, thigh or knee pain

-• Restricted range of movement in the hip
+• Restricted range of hip movement

 • Painful limp

-When examining the patient, they will prefer to keep the hip in external rotation.
-They will have limited movement of the hip, particularly restricted internal rotation.
+During examination, the child may prefer to keep the hip in external rotation.
+There will be limited hip movement, particularly internal rotation.

 Diagnosis